Chaturbhuj Sahay: Early life

 He was taught Urdu and Persian language by a Mawlawi and Devanagari by a Pandit.
-Later he studied medicine and practiced in the field of health.
+Later he studied medicine and practiced in the medical field.

-He was married to Smt.
-Indira Devi and had two daughters and three sons.
-His eldest son Dr Brijendra Kumar retired as Medical Superintendent of a Government Hospital in Mathura, his second son Shri Hemendra Kumar helped him in spreading his spiritual message, and the third and the youngest son Dr Narendra Kumar retired as a Professor from Jaipur University.
-His three sons treated their father as their Guru and whenever time permitted traveled India wide to spread the message of their Guru.
+He was married to Indira Devi and had two daughters and three sons.
+His eldest son Dr Brijendra Kumar retired as Medical Superintendent of a Government Hospital in Mathura, his second son Hemendra Kumar helped him in his spiritual life, and the third and the youngest son Dr Narendra Kumar retired as a Professor from University of Rajasthan.
+His three sons treated their father as their Guru and whenever time permitted traveled India wide to spread their father's message.
 They lovingly called their father Chaachaa ji.
-His two daughters Smt.
-Shraddha and Smt.
-Sudha also were married into spiritually inclined families.
+His two daughters Shraddha and Sudha also were married into spiritually inclined families.